bingoyahoo/ee2024/readme.txt

 2. RESTRICTED which represents critical section when light intensity is above 2000 lux.
 	a.
 The RGB LED will be set to red.
 	b.
 All 16 LEDs from port expander PCA9532 are turned off.
 	c.
-OLED stops displaying the sampled data but shows the character ‘R’ for each of them.
+OLED stops displaying the sampled data but shows the character â€˜Râ€™ for each of them.
 	d.
 If luminance level is below 2000 lux, one LED from the port expander PCA9532 will turn on every 250ms.
 		i.
 When all 16 of them have turned on, STAR-T re-enters BASIC mode. ii.
 However, if luminance level is above 2000 lux anytime during this period, then all 16 LEDs will be turned off and the counting sequence will be restarted.